Anonymous LLCs in Texas

 What LLC documents are NOT accessible to the public?

-With the exception of the documents outlined above, NONE of the remaining LLC formation paperwork is submitted to the state.
+With the exception of the documents outlined above, NONE of the remaining LLC formation paperwork is submitted to the state and, therefore, not visible to the public.

 What information must be disclosed in a Texas Certificate of Formation?